 This is a lie!
 Anyone who has read the whole book, “Who Is Israel?“ knows that there is much more content in Furse’s 348 page book, than in the M2Z DVD.
 (Not only so, but Anderson & Furse don’t even agree as to whom the “Whore of Babylon” will be—which is a major point in Furse’s book!)
 Also in this booklet (supposed to be ‘about Anderson’), David Cloud goes even further in his deception and twisting of Pastor Furse’s own words.
 Cloud does this by quoting some sensational quotes that Pastor Furse has cited in his book, but Cloud leaves out the original sources (making these sensational quotes read as if they came from Furse, himself, and not from those cited sources!)
 In short, BEWARE of David Cloud and his fair “research”!

-An Important Note: David Cloud has zero proof for claiming that Furse is an “Andersonite”.
+An Important Note: David Cloud is wrong to claim that Furse is an “Andersonite”.
 Cloud apparently did not read Pastor Furse’s dedication to Dr. Wayne Williams — Pastor H. Wayne Williams was Matt Furse’s pastor in high school, as well as his “sending church” pastor when Matt was later ordained into the ministry.
 It is Pastor Williams’ influence that led Matt Furse to understand the correct, Biblical view of Eschatology (vs. “Dispensationalism”) — But instead, David Cloud arrives at the erroneous conclusion that Furse is an “Andersonite” — simply because Matt appeared in the M2Z documentary.
 Yet, never once has Cloud contacted or questioned Furse about any of this.
 (This is shoddy & deceptive “reporting” to say the least!)
 As an “independent” Bible-believer, one must do their own research, rather than lazily letting other men (like Cloud) do it for them!

 (Pastor Williams holds an “earned doctorate” for his 101 Thesis, entitled, “God’s Master Plan for the Ages”… however, instead of “Doctor”, he preferred to be called, “Pastor”… He is now “retired”, but still attends church at Liberty Baptist)